YuChuanxiu/DeepCPR/README.md

 such as FastEI.

 ## Fine-tuning model
-An additional Python program named fine_tune_deepcpr.py is provided for fine tuning with additional GC MS segments and corresponding chromatographic profile labels that satisfy the required model dimensions.
+An additional Python program named fine_tune_deepcpr.py is provided for fine tuning with additional GC-MS segments and corresponding chromatographic profile labels that satisfy the required model dimensions.

 ## Maintainers